 Which is best?

 Honestly, it depends.
 Personally, I wear a mixture of solid 9kt gold and gold filled every day, because I’m super lazy and hate taking my jewellery off.
 But I’ve also got a select number of gold vermeil pieces from certain designers that I only wear on special occasions to keep their colour.
 If you’re looking for every day jewellery that you can wear in the shower, stick to solid gold and gold filled.
-But if you’re okay with a bit of wear and tear, or want something super trendy that you might not keep forever, then gold plated or vermeil can be a fun option, too.
+Keep in mind that gold filled can still tarnish when it’s well-loved and had a lot of water exposure, but it will wear better than plated and vermeil.
+If you’re okay with a bit of wear and tear, or want something super trendy that you might not keep forever, then gold plated or vermeil can be a fun option, too.